 Islam is to surrender and to submit to the commands of Allah Most High.
 Hence, there is a linguistic difference between Iman and Islam.
 However, Iman (faith) does not exist without Islam nor Islam without Iman: they are as the back with the stomach.
 Deen is a noun that encompasses Iman, Islam and all of the Sharia.
 (Al-Fiqh al-Akbar, p.
 57)

-While these definitions are no doubt true and comprehensive in nature, they do not describe how such a separation is made possible, enacted, and reenacted.
+While these definitions are no doubt true and comprehensive in nature, they do not describe how such a submission is made possible, enacted, and reenacted.
 They thus allow the smuggling of values from other ideologies such as liberalism and individualism, whilst marginalising sociopolitical community, norms, culture, and sensibilities inherent in such definitions.

 Islam as a deen incorporates the linguistic definition of Islam by also demanding a specific type of submission (inqiyad), one that is collective in nature, ie the submission by a nation (qawm) through institutionalising and embodying revelation.
 The territorial notion of dar al-Islam (abode/home of Islam) articulated by jurists over the centuries illustrates this meaning quite clearly.

 لا خلاف بين أصحابنا في أن دار الكفر تصير دار إسلام بظهور أحكام الإسلام فيها واختلفوا في دار الإسلام، إنها بماذا تصير دار الكفر؟